leonardblaschek/tukeygrps/README.md

 If they are **not**, scroll down to the *non-parametric comparisons*.

-Here we use tukey\_groups() to quickly add letters to a geom\_point plot.
+Here we use letter\_groups() with stat\_method = “tukey” to add letters to a geom\_point plot.
 Alpha is set to 0.001, the letters are printed at y = 0, and there are no additional grouping variables.

 ``` r
 library(tukeygrps)